josephjeganathan/BedeGaming.github.io/source/_posts/2015-06-04-orchestra-the-journey-of-a-javascript-framework-part2.markdown

 var component = require('orchestra-chat');
 ```

-Utilising the NPM package manager has enabled us to remove components from the applications and include them in the applications dependencies so they are installed at build time.
+Utilising the NPM package manager has enabled us to remove components from the applications and include them in the application's dependencies so they are installed at build time.
 This brings our folder structure to what we have today:

 {% img center /images/new-folder-structure.png 'new application folder structure' %}